xx-code/Django-zero-to-hero/README.md

 Getting introduction of test in djangoa
 ## part 6 of tuto
 Get how to use static file in our project

+# Project: TODO
+After learning django we have to try to strengthen our knowledges.